justinmklam/pycascades-2019/day-1-notes.md

 ## 01 - Katie McLaughlin: Turning 'wat' into 'why'

 - Subtle quirks/wats of python
-- using is to compare integers (try 256 and 257, get different answers)
+- Using is to compare integers (try 256 and 257, get different answers)
-- just because a language has weird stuff, it doesn't make it bad.
+- Just because a language has weird stuff, it doesn't make it bad.
 Just need to understand the design of the language to understand why the quirks exist (ie. In JavaScript, the + acts as addition and string concatenation)
-- no language is better
+- No language is better
-- when come across a wat, take the time to understand why.
+- When come across a wat, take the time to understand why.
 This will give you a deeper and more complex understanding of the language

 "Weird" behaviour in Python: